 Dr. Martin has thus far dedicated his academic career to improving the delivery of emergency care internationally—with emphasis on East Africa—that is in Kenya, Tanzania, and Malawi.
 At Duke, he founded the Duke International Emergency Medicine Fellowship/Global Health Residency Program.

 Here at UNC, he cares for patients in the Emergency Department (ED) and on the inpatient General Medicine teaching service.
-When not seeing patients, Dr. Martin serves as the Associate Residency Director for Emergency Medicine, Director of the Emergency Medicine Global Health and Leadership Program, Associate Director of the Office of International Activities, and Associate Director of the Simmons Scholar Program at UNC.
+When not seeing patients, Dr. Martin serves as the Director of the Emergency Medicine Global Health and Leadership Program, Associate Residency Director for Emergency Medicine, Associate Director of the Office of International Activities, and Associate Director of the Simmons Scholar Career Development Program at UNC.

-A longtime member of the Society for Academic Emergency Medicine, Dr. Martin is the founder and President of the Global Emergency Medicine Academy.
+A longtime member of the Society for Academic Emergency Medicine (SAEM), Dr. Martin is now a member of its Board of Directors.
+Dr. Martin is also the founder and Immediate Past-President of SAEM’s Global Emergency Medicine Academy.